RamboPriest7/Java-Projects/CS 482 - Analysis of Algorithms/README.md

 # Project 1: Dog Adoption---------------

 Overview: DogAdoption is a slight variant of the StableMarriageproblem.
 Instead of a set of N men and N women, there are N owners and 2N dogs.
 Instead of a matching pairing each man with a woman,each owner is matched with 2 dogs.
-Instead of stable meaning there is no pair m-w who would both preferthe other to their partner, it means there is no pair o-d where the owner o prefers d to 1 of his dogs andthe dog d prefers owner o.
-There is a fairly obvious modification ofPropose-Disposewhich can solve anyinstance of theDogAdoptionproblem.
+Instead of stable meaning there is no pair m-w who would both prefer the other to their partner, it means there is no pair o-d where the owner o prefers d to 1 of his dogs andthe dog d prefers owner o.
+There is a fairly obvious modification of Propose-Dispose which can solve any instance of the DogAdoption problem.

 Details:The input will come from a file called input.txt which will be placed in the same directory as yourjava file.
 The first line of the file will have a single integer valueNwhich will be the number of owners.
 ThenextNlines will be the whitespace separated preference lists of theNowners (ie each of the nextNlineswill be a permutation of 1, 2, ..., 2N).
-The next 2Nlines will be the whitespace separated preference lists ofthe 2Ndogs (ie eachof the next 2Nlines will be a permutation of 1, 2, ..., N).
-See the sample input belowfor examples.
+The next 2Nlines will be the whitespace separated preference lists ofthe 2Ndogs (ie each of the next 2N lines will be a permutation of 1, 2, ..., N).
+See the sample input below for examples.

 Sample execution:
-If input.txt contains
+If input.txt contains\
 3\
 1 2 3 4 5 6\
 3 4 5 6 1 2\